thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 To add recipient from the ThingsBoard user list, follow these steps:

  - Click the "Add recipients" button in the upper right corner of the "Recipients" tab;
  - A new window will pop up.
-Here, type in the name of the notification recipient(s) you'd like to add;
+Here, type in the name of the notification recipient(s);
  - Select "Platform users" type;
  - In the "User filter" list, select who you want to send notifications to.
 It can be a single user, a group of users, tenant administrators, etc.;
- - Click "Add";
+ - Click "Add".

 A new recipient has been added.
 Now you can use it to [send a new notification](#send-notification) or create a new [notification rule](#rules).